internet-computer-protocol/evm-rpc-canister/README.md

 **EVM RPC** is an Internet Computer canister smart contract for communicating with [Ethereum](https://ethereum.org/en/) and other [EVM blockchains](https://chainlist.org/?testnets=true) using an on-chain API.

 This canister facilitates API requests to JSON-RPC services such as [CloudFlare](https://www.cloudflare.com/en-gb/web3/), [Alchemy](https://www.alchemy.com/), [Ankr](https://www.ankr.com/), or [BlockPI](https://blockpi.io/) using [HTTPS outcalls](https://internetcomputer.org/https-outcalls).
-This enables functionality similar to traditional Ethereum dApps, including querying Ethereum smart contract states and submitting raw transactions.
+This enables functionality similar to traditional Ethereum dapps, including querying Ethereum smart contract states and submitting raw transactions.

 Beyond the Ethereum blockchain, this canister also has partial support for Polygon, Avalanche, and other popular EVM networks.
 Check out [ChainList.org](https://chainlist.org/?testnets=true) for an extensive list of networks and RPC providers.